Sheet Pan Steak Fajitas

 Flank steak on a bamboo cutting board with some thinly cut slices and a large knife

-Place the sliced steak into a resealable bag.
-Add a 1/4 cup of the marinade to the bag and tightly seal.
+2. Place the sliced steak into a resealable bag.
+Add half of the marinade to the bag and tightly seal.
 Massage the marinade into the meat gently to ensure all the steak is evenly coated.
-Place the sealed back in the fridge a minimum of 2 hours or overnight.
+Place the sealed bag back in the fridge a minimum of 2 hours or overnight.
 Reserve the remaining marinade in a separate container and place it in the fridge.

-When you are ready to make dinner preheat the oven to 400ºF.
-In a large bowl add the sliced veggetables and then pour in the unused marinade that was reserved previously.
-Mix well to evenly coate the veggies.
+2. Preheat the oven to 400ºF.
+In a large bowl add the sliced vegetables and then pour in the remaining marinade.
+Mix well to coat the veggies.

-Pour the veggies and marinated steak mixture evenly on to a non-stick sheet pan.
-Bake for 12 minutes.
+1. Pour the veggies and marinated steak mixture onto a foil-lined sheet pan.
+Bake for 12-15 minutes or until the shrimp are cooked.
+They should be completely pink on both sides and not translucent looking.
 The steak will be browned but not overcooked and the veggies will be softened but not mushy.
 Serve the steak fajitas in soft tortillas with the toppings of your choice!

-Close up of cooked steak fajitas on a sheet pan
+Shrimp and steak fajitas on a sheet pan.

 • Salsa